enthought/vpsearch/README.md

 lookups that are typically 5-10 times faster than other alignment-based lookup methods.

+Vantage-point tree search uses global-to-global alignment to compare sequences, rather than seed-and-extend approximative methods as used for example by BLAST.

 ## Usage

 Given a sequence database (in FASTA format), `vpsearch build` constructs an